-Disabled students who meet the academic qualifications for a
+Students with disabilities who meet the academic qualifications

-college should apply for admission and, if needed, financial aid.
+for a college should apply for admission and, if needed, financial

-By law, a qualified student cannot be excluded from college solely
+aid.
+By law, a qualified student cannot be excluded from college

 All public schools and colleges and many independent

-parking zones and loan of special equipment.
-You may also request
+takers, special parking zones and loan of special equipment.
+You

-that a class be relocated to a more accessible place on
+may also request that a class be relocated to a more accessible

 Your student budget, as calculated by the colleges, should